While there aren’t any casinos right in the heart of the twin cities, the Minneapolis/Saint Paul area has three nearby casinos south of town.

 Mystic has three bars now, whereas in years past, the resort did not serve alcohol.
 They do allow smoking inside the casino.
 There’s also a self-service drink stand with coffee, tea, and pop available.

-In addition to local favorite Caribou Coffee, the resort’s lineup of 7 restaurants include Mystic Steakhouse, The Buffet, Gamblers Grille, Minnehaha Cafe, Fusion Noodle Bar, The Meadows Bar & Grille, and the Mystic Deli.
+In addition to local favorite Caribou Coffee, the resort’s lineup of 7 restaurants include Mystic Steakhouse, Mystic Deli, Gamblers Grille, Fusion Noodle Bar, Minnehaha Cafe, The Meadows Bar & Grille, and Sweet Temptations.

 Other amenities include an indoor pool, spa, a 2,100 seat showroom, comedy club, and the aforementioned golf course.